Skip to content

 The Ipswich Partnership physics book club is well established, and although sharing across the partnership is currently on hold, the books are still an inspiration within the schools.

 “A good book on physics can be a truly inspiring read,” says Simon Snowden, teacher at Northgate High School and co-ordinator for the Ipswich and East Suffolk Partnership.
 “Anecdotal evidence suggests that quite a few students have had a revelatory moment when reading a popular science book, inspiring them to take the subject further.
-I’d had a small library of such books for a long while, lending them to interested students, but in autumn 2017 I decided that we could try a physics book club.

-“We started with 12 copies of Simon Singh’s The Big Bang – I advertised the idea, handed them out to a dozen students, waited half a term and then had a half-hour meeting after school in the library (with juice and cake).
+“I launched our physics book club in autumn 2017.
+We started with 12 copies of Simon Singh’s The Big Bang – I advertised the idea, handed the books out to a dozen students, waited half a term and then had a half-hour meeting after school in the library (with juice and cake).
 We discussed the book and students had a chance to ask further questions about some of the ideas raised,” explains Simon.

 “I then expanded it, and bought five more sets of a dozen books, with a 10L plastic box and lid to contain them.
 Each box had a picture of the cover on the front, and a sheet for recording names inside – I numbered each book and at the next partnership meeting, each of the six schools took a box and ran a similar club.”